faisal145-sys/NewRepo-1/README.md

 # NewRepo-1
-Repo is for demo class
+Repo is for demo class.